 Ever heard this saying?
 “When mama ain’t happy, ain’t nobody happy.”
-It’s a funny phrase, but it’s also true -- babies mirror their parents’ feelings.
+That saying can ring true because your baby’s feelings are likely to mirror yours.

 Baby See, Baby Do

 “From birth, infants pick up on emotional cues from others.
-Even very young infants look to caregivers to determine how to react to a given situation,” says Jennifer E. Lansford, PhD.
-She's a research professor with the Social Science Research Institute and Center for Child and Family Policy at Duke University.
+Even very young infants look to caregivers to determine how to react to a given situation,” says Jennifer E. Lansford, PhD, a professor with the Social Science Research Institute and the Center for Child and Family Policy at Duke University.

-A recent study confirms that stress is spread from parent to child.
-Babies were kept apart from their mothers for a short time while the moms completed a stressful task.
+So when it comes to their parents’ emotions, babies are tuned in.
+Stress can be spread from parent to child.
+In one study, babies were kept apart from their mothers for a short time while the moms completed a stressful task.
 When reunited, the babies showed signs of stress, too.
-When it comes to their parents’ emotions, babies are tuned in.

 Stress: The Good, the Bad, and the Ugly

-If you’re worried you’ll need to parent in a vacuum so you don’t pass on frazzled feelings, there’s hope: Not all stress is harmful.
+Worried about how to be totally stress-free so you don’t pass on frazzled feelings?
+Don't be.
+Not all stress is harmful.
 The CDC sorts stress into three categories:

-- Positive stress: things that cause low-level anxiety, like meeting new people, or anticipating a needle stick at the doctor
+- Positive stress: the low-level anxiety you might have when you meet new people or await a needle stick at the doctor

-- Toxic stress: intense experiences that go on for a long time, like abuse or neglect
+- Toxic stress: intense anxiety from something that goes on for a long time, like abuse or neglect

-That last category is the one to worry about, says Sarah A. Keim, PhD.
-She's a pediatric expert at Nationwide Children’s Hospital in Columbus, OH.
-Long-term exposure to Mom’s toxic stress can make a baby feel stressed out all the time, too.
+Toxic stress is the one that should concern you, says Sarah A. Keim, PhD, a pediatric expert at Nationwide Children’s Hospital in Columbus, OH.
+If you feel stressed out all the time, your baby may, too.
+Feeling anxious and pressured can also impact how you care for your child, Lansford says.